uverus2/StaffSearch/readme.md

 ## Submission

-Once complete, either push up your project on a new branch of the original project, prefixed with your initials (be aware this will be public), or push them up to a repository you've created on a git hosting platform of your choice.
+Once complete, push them up to a repository you've created on a git hosting platform of your choice.

 ## Designs